 Right to lodge a complaint with the Information Commissioner’s Office (ICO) or another supervisory authority

 If you believe the Trust has acted otherwise than in accordance with the GDPR, we would like to hear from you.
 You have the right to lodge a complaint with the Information Commissioner’s Officer (ICO) www.ico.org.uk / 0303 123 1113.

-Tarka Learning Partnership’s ICO Registration Certificate can be viewed here.
+Tarka Learning Partnership’s ICO Registration Certificate is available on request.